 Reliability: Will the attorney file everything needed in time?

-There are three aspects which are critical when it comes to determining whether a bankruptcy attorney is right for you.
+There are three aspects that are critical when it comes to determining whether a bankruptcy attorney is right for you.

 Ability to Discuss Alternate Solutions